 Our review compares air fryers on customer satisfaction, so you can discover what other Kiwis think about our compared air fryer brands before you go ahead and make a purchase.
 Think of it like asking hundreds of your closest friends and family which air fryer they think is best!

-Canstar Blue surveyed 1138 Kiwis who had bought air fryers to use at home in the last 3 years and asked for their feedback on the air fryer they bought.
+Canstar Blue surveyed 1326 Kiwis who had bought air fryers to use at home in the past three years and asked for their feedback on the air fryer they bought.

 Respondents rate their satisfaction with their air fryer brands from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: